toreamun/victorsmartkill-homeassistant/README.md

 ## HACS installation

 The easiest way to add this to your Homeassistant installation is using [HACS].
-Once installed from HACS UI, go to Configuration -> Integrations and click the + to select Victor Smart-Kill and add the new integration.
+Once installed from HACS UI and Home Assistant has been restarted, go to Configuration -> Integrations (http://homeassistant.local:8123/config/integrations) and click the + to select Victor Smart-Kill and add the new integration.
+You  may have to clear your browser cache or perform hard-refresh if the integrations is missing from the list.

 ## Manual installation